Batavia (1628 ship)

 Meanwhile, Hayes' group had unexpectedly found fresh water and, after learning of the atrocities, waged battles with Cornelisz's group.
-In October 1629, at the height of their last and deadliest battle, they were interrupted by the return of Pelsaert aboard the rescue vessel, Sardam.
+In October 1629, at the height of their last and deadliest battle, they were interrupted by the return of Pelsaert aboard the rescue vessel Sardam.
 Pelsaert subsequently tried and convicted Cornelisz and six of his men, who became the first Europeans to be legally executed in Australia.
-Two other henchmen, convicted of comparatively minor crimes, were marooned on mainland Australia, thus becoming the first Europeans to permanently inhabit the Australian continent.
-Of the original 341 people on board Batavia, only 122 made it to the port of Batavia.
+Two other mutineers, convicted of comparatively minor crimes, were marooned on mainland Australia, thus becoming the first Europeans to permanently inhabit the Australian continent, although nothing more was heard of them.
+Only 122 of the original passengers made it to the port of Batavia.

-Associated today with "one of the worst horror stories in maritime history", Batavia has been the subject of numerous published histories, the earliest dating from 1647.
-Due to its unique place in the history of European contact with Australia, the story of Batavia is sometimes offered as an alternative founding narrative to the landing of British convicts in Sydney.
-Many Batavia artifacts, including the ship's stern and skeletal remains from the massacre, are housed at the Shipwreck Galleries in Fremantle, Western Australia, while a replica of the ship is moored as a museum ship in Lelystad in the Netherlands.
+Associated today with "one of the worst horror stories in maritime history", Batavia has been the subject of numerous published histories.
+Due to its unique place in the history of European contact with Australia, the story of Batavia is sometimes offered as an alternative founding narrative to the landing of the First Fleet in Sydney.

+Of the forty-seven or so VOC wrecks which have been located and identified, Batavia is the only early 17th century example from which the remaining hull components have been retrieved, conserved and subject to detailed study.
+Many Batavia artifacts are housed at the Western Australian Shipwrecks Museum in Fremantle, while a replica of the ship is moored as a museum ship in Lelystad in the Netherlands.

+Construction

+In the 16th and 17th centuries, the Dutch were the major shipbuilders of northern Europe, innovating both designs (e.g. the Fluyt) and technology (the windmill driven sawmill).
+They did, though, use the "bottom-based" construction sequence, which uses a shell-first system for the lower part of the hull.
+The planks are shaped and then laid edge to edge, having the appearance of carvel construction, but are put in position before the s are installed.
+The shape of the bottom of the hull is therefore derived from the shaping of the hull planks.
+The "bottom-based" construction sequence is the same as used on Medieval cogs and some argue that this is an older Romano-Celtic building tradition.

+Ships belonging to the Dutch East India Company (VOC) were generally built in the company's own shipyards.
+The VOC issued charters which gave detailed specifications for these ships; these were updated from time to time.
+The charters gave a range of key hull dimensions and scheduled the sizes of the major structural timbers of the ship.
+However, the designs did not exist as plans or drawings that determined the shape of the hull.
+Unlike ships built for European trade, the VOC East Indiamen were planked with a double skin of oak structural planking.
+This was sheathed with a double layer of pine which incorporated tar and animal hair, together with closely spaced iron nails.
+The pine layer was intended to resist teredo worm.